-Street food can be a little scary – like most things, I say trust your gut.
-If you think something isn’t right, you are probably right – stay away.
+However street food can be a little scary – like most things, I say trust your gut.
+If you think something isn’t right, you are probably right.
+In other words: Stay away.

 What’s the strangest thing you’ve ever eaten from a street vendor?
 Has street food made you sick?
 Do you have any advice for street food novices, above all else?

-Bolivia was not on my short list of places to visit, but on this trip I compromised and we spent a couple days in Bolivia.
+Bolivia was not on my short list of places to visit.
+I compromised on this trip and we spent a couple days in Bolivia.
 I had heard about this day trip by bike you could take from La Paz that really intrigued me.

 See La Paz was connected to the Yungas River by the Yungas Road.
-The road is 65 kilometers (40 miles) and goes from 4,700 meters (15,500 feet) in El Alto (La Paz) down to 1,100 meters (3,600 feet) to the town of Coroico.
-This road brought tons of supplies from the river up to the city, but despite it being a major passageway, the road was barely one lane in each direction and at some points it isn’t even that wide.
+The road is 65 kilometers (40 miles) and drops from 4,700 meters (15,500 feet) in El Alto (La Paz) down to 1,100 meters (3,600 feet) to the town of Coroico.
+This road brought tons of supplies from the river up to the city.
+Despite it being a major passageway, the road was barely one lane in each direction and at some points it isn’t even that wide.